Emilia-Romagna, Italy

 ABOUT THE PRODUCER

-Lined with trees, the vines are up to one hundred years of age and grow amongst woods and orchards, occasionally right up in the canopy.
-Harking back to a tradition of Italian agriculture celebrated in another age, they are home to over twenty varieties, making for a kind of open air library of grapes.
-Planted on hillsides between two hundred and three hundred metres above sea level, the soils are a mix of clay and limestone and littered with stones, lending the wines a pronounced minerality.
+The vines are up to one hundred years of age and grow amongst woods and orchards, occasionally right up in the canopy.
+Harking back to a tradition of Italian agriculture from another age, they are home to many varieties growing side-by-side, making for a kind of open air library of grapes.
+Planted on hillsides between two hundred and three hundred metres above sea level, the soils are a mix of clay and limestone and are littered with stones, lending the wines a luminous character.

-Jacopo’s work in the vineyards is focused on retaining this incredible diversity.
-He does everything by hand and does not work the soil, trying not to interfere with these complex ecosystems.
-He believes that diversity brings richness and complexity to both life and wine and that each variety is planted here brings a sense of harmony.
+Jacopo’s work in the vineyards is focused on retaining the incredible diversity that is already there.
+He does everything by hand and does not work the soil, trying to interfere with these complex ecosystems as little as possible.
+He believes that diversity brings richness and complexity, with each variety adding harmony to the final blend.

-All grapes are harvested, fermented and aged together, paying respect to the Italian tradition of the field blend and in the cantina his work is simple and precise.
-Believing that wine is made in the vineyard, Jacopo eschews the use of technology and bottles his wines unfiltered, with nothing added at any stage.
+All grapes are harvested, fermented and aged together, paying respect to the Italian tradition of the field blend and in the cantina his work is simple.
+Believing that wine is made in the vineyard, Jacopo bottles his wines unfiltered, with nothing added at any stage.

-His complex, nourishing wines offer fascinating expressions of vineyards which are truly unique.
+Jacopo’s soulful, nourishing wines offer an expression of vineyards that are truly unique.

 Photo: Giulia Nutricati